 5. Tweak Your CTAs

 Your call to action (CTA) buttons are one of the interactive elements on your page.
-They encourage users to take action, are easy to spot and clickable.
+They encourage users to take action, are easy to spot, and are clickable.

 However, the placement, color, and even wording on your CTA can cause them to underperform.
 Start by looking at the color.
 Does it contrast with the other elements on the page?
 Is it one of the first things the user sees when they land?